What is Greg Oden's Net Worth and Salary?

-Greg Oden Net Worth and Salary: Greg Oden is an American former professional basketball player with a $16 million net worth.
-Oden is best known for playing for the Portland Trail Blazers and the Miami Heat and having a challenging career plagued by numerous injuries.
+Greg Oden is an American former professional basketball player who has a net worth of $14 million.
+Greg Oden is best known for playing for the Portland Trail Blazers and the Miami Heat and having a challenging career plagued by numerous injuries.

 Greg attended Ohio State University for the 2006-07 season, and, after missing the first half of the season due to a wrist injury, made his college debut on December 2nd of 2006.
 He finished the game with 14 points, ten rebounds, and five blocks.
 That year, sports broadcaster Steve Kerr described Greg as a "once-in-a-decade player."